 NSF/ANSI 372 assures the materials used in the water treatment devices are compatible with the lead-free plumbing requirement.

-4. What’s the difference between NSF and IAPMO?
+4. What is the difference between NSF and IAPMO?

-5. We couldn’t find you on NSF product listing portal, are you not NSF certified?
+5. We could not find you on NSF product listing portal, are you not NSF certified?